 Hi, I’m Darren Beale or feel free to call me Bealers (many do).

 I’ve been working in the web industry since the late 90’s and have been self-employed for most of that time.

-Professionally I used to be a back end PHP web programmer and Linux system administrator but these days I am focused on running my software development company and I leave the tech to my very capable team.
+Professionally I used to be a back end PHP web programmer and Linux system administrator but these days I am focused on running my website support and maintenance company and I leave the tech to my very capable team.

-I write this blog because I enjoy doing it and want to improve my writing, but I figure I may as well pass on any useful & actionable information that I manage to glean whilst I travel upon my journey.
+I write this blog because I want to improve my writing, but I also figure I may as well pass on any useful & actionable information that I manage to glean whilst I travel upon my journey.

-Personal stuff: I have 3 kids.
+Personal stuff: I am divorced.
+I have 3 kids.
 I love being outdoors, the more remote & disconnected from technology the better.
 I have too many bikes and I don’t use my Canadian canoe as much I would like.
 I also run, a lot.

 You can also call me on 0845 680 9676 during UK office hours and leave a message.